-- 1. The course of the Dissertation Defense shall be managed by the President, or the Vice-President in the absence of the former, of the Dissertation Defense Board. - 2.
-The due course of the Dissertation Defense is conditioned by the presence of the President, or Vice-President, at least one external reviewer and a minimum of two thirds of members of the Dissertation Defense Board, during the whole course of the Dissertation Defense. - 3.
-The Dissertation Defense is public, but its course shall be evaluated by the Dissertation Defense Board at a closed session. - 4.
-During the dissertation defense, the doctoral student is introduced to the Dissertation Defense Board and asked to deliver a short presentation of the results of the dissertation.
-Then the reviewers' reports on the submitted dissertation are read, the Supervisor presents his opinion and a discussion follows.
+- 1. The Dissertation Defense will be chaired by the President, or the Vice-President in the absence of the former, of the Dissertation Defense Board. - 2.
+The due course of the Dissertation Defense is conditioned by the presence of the President, or Vice-President, at least one external reviewer and a minimum of two thirds of members of the Dissertation Defense Board, during the entire course of the Dissertation Defense. - 3.
+The Dissertation Defense is public, but it will be evaluated by the Dissertation Defense Board at a closed session. - 4.
+During the dissertation defense, the doctoral student is introduced to the Dissertation Defense Board and asked to deliver a short presentation of the results of the dissertation; then the reviewers' reports on the dissertation are read, the Supervisor presents his or her opinion and a discussion follows.
 The doctoral student is obliged to respond to the external reviewers' reports on the spot and answer any other questions asked by the Dissertation Defense Board. - 5.
-Members of the Dissertation Defense Board shall be present during the assessment of the defense.
-The Supervisor may briefly present his opinion at a closed session held to discuss the Dissertation Defense, but shall not be present during the rest of the closed session of the Board.
-In addition to the Dissertation Defense Board members, the President of the Subject-area Board and the Dean may also attend the assessment.

-6. The Dissertation Defense Board decides on the result of the Dissertation Defense by secret vote.
-The result may be either "pass" or "fail".
-A majority of all members present voting "pass" is required for the "pass" assessment.

-- 7. The President of the Dissertation Defense Board shall immediately inform the doctoral student of the results of the dissertation defense.
-The student shall sign a declaration stating that the President has informed him of the result. - 8.
-If the student has not defended the dissertation, the President of the Dissertation Defense Board shall inform the student of such a result and instruct him on how to rewrite the dissertation. - 9.
-A report shall be made on the course and result of the dissertation defense, which shall be signed by the President of the Dissertation Defense Board and its members present.
-The original copy of such a report shall be deposited with the relevant department of the faculty. - 10.
-After the dissertation has been rewritten, a doctoral student may not retake the dissertation defense more than once, and not earlier than six months after the first defense.
+Members of the Dissertation Defense Board must be present during the assessment of the defense.
+The Supervisor may briefly present his or her opinion at a closed session held to discuss the Dissertation Defense, but must not be present during the rest of the closed session of the Board.
+In addition to the Dissertation Defense Board members, the President of the Subject-area Board and the Dean may also attend the assessment. - 6.
+The Dissertation Defense Board decides on the result of the Dissertation Defense by secret vote; the result may be either "pass" or "fail".
+A majority of all members present voting "pass" is required for the "pass" assessment. - 7.
+The President of the Dissertation Defense Board will immediately inform the doctoral student of the results of the dissertation defense.
+The student shall sign a declaration stating that the President has informed him or her of the result. - 8.
+If the student has not defended the dissertation, the President of the Dissertation Defense Board will inform the student thereof and instruct him or her on how to revise the dissertation. - 9.
+A report will be drawn up on the course and result of the dissertation defense, which will be signed by the President of the Dissertation Defense Board and the members present.
+The original copy of such a report will be deposited with the relevant office of the faculty. - 10.
+After the dissertation has been revised, a doctoral student may not retake the dissertation defense more than once, and not earlier than six months after the first defense.
 The deadline for re-taking the dissertation defense is the maximum length of study under Article 32(3).